gosuto-inzasheru/sd-token-vestor/README.md

 - **Manager**: Can deposit tokens and update delegation settings
 - **Beneficiary**: Can claim vested tokens and rewards
 - **Ragequit Role**: Can execute emergency withdrawal
-- **Admin**: Can deploy new vesting contracts and update implementation
+- **Factory Owner**: Can deploy new vesting contracts and update implementation

 ## How to claim voting rewards